 In 2019, Concord celebrated its 70th anniversary.
 This was marked by a number of events that culminated in a wonderful gathering at Concord College.
 Former students and their families from around the world and ranging from Concordians from the mid-1950s to very recent leavers came together for an evening of friendship and fun.
 The event was very special in so many ways, but was also a timely reminder of the stature and strength of the Concord community and of the Concord network.

 In addition to the development of Concord College in Acton Burnell, Concord is actively seeking to develop further schools as opportunities allow.
 The first of these is the Shanghai Concord Bilingual School which opened in 2017 and further are planned in the years ahead.
+Related to this, Mr Neil Hawkins is to take up a new appointment as Global Principal of Concord College International in September 2021.
+He will be succeeded as Principal of Concord College by Dr Michael Truss.

 So, it is clear to see that a great deal has changed and developed over the years here at Concord and this trend will continue.
 But at its heart lies great continuity: Concord has always been ambitious to provide a rigorous, creative and kind education for the student community we have the honour to serve.